Node Replication: Theory And Practice: Encoding Evaluation Strategies

 The first notion of skeleton runs as follows.
 Given any set of variables $\theta$, the \deft{$\theta$-skeleton} of a pure term is an n-ary pure (\ie\ without explicit cuts) context defined as $\skel \theta p \eqdef \ec$ if $\theta \cap \fv p = \emptyset$; otherwise:

 Thus \eg\ if $p = (I y) I (\lam z z y w)$ as above, then $\skel {\{y\}} p = (\ec y) \ec (\lam z z y \ec)$.

+Function $\skel \theta {\_}$ is (implicitly) intended to give a context whose holes correspond to the MFE's that are abstracted out.
 Splitting a term into a skeleton and a multiset of MFEs is at the core of full laziness.
 This can naturally be implemented in the node replication model, as observed in~\cite{gundersen13a}.
 Here, we give two different (alternative) operational semantics to achieve it.
 The first one (\autoref{f:swbg}), written $\skelbs\theta$, uses big-step semantics and implements the first definition of skeleton introduced above.

 Each of the rules in \autoref{f:swbg} corresponds to a different case in the first definition of $\theta$-skeleton.
 In the first rule, since there is no free variable of $p$ in $\theta$, $p$ is thus an MFE kept shared in an explicit substitution.
 The other three rules correspond to each possible constructor, where all the explicit cuts created during the inductive cases are pushed out. \begin{exa} Let $y,z \notin\fv{t}$, so that $t$ is the MFE of $\ly.x \es x {\lz.(yt)z}$.
 Then,